 - Essays/ articles/ opinion pieces dealing with LGBT issues.
 Primarily work place accounts.

 - Essays/ articles/ opinion pieces dealing with freelance writers/ travel writers.

-Payment for these two topics is $20 or equivalent amount in national currency to be paid via paypal.
+Payment for these topics is $20 or equivalent amount in national currency to be paid via paypal or direct transfer.
 The written piece should be between 1000-1500 words in English.